 Authentic Wagyu

-Poseidon Group supplies a wide variety of Wagyu beef from different parts of Japan.
+Poseidon Group supplies a wide variety of Wagyu beef from all over Japan.
 Our Wagyu beef comes from 6 branches of ZEN-NOH (Japan Agricultural Cooperatives Group) in 5 prefectures -- Iwate, Gunma, Kumamoto, Miyazaki, Kagoshima (2 branches).

 From those locations known for the highest quality of Wagyu, we carefully select only the top-quality Wagyu beef of A5, A4 grade to import to the United States.